Gwerlas/system/docs/packages.md

 If your package manager is Portage (Gentoo based distros), You can change the portage manifests directory (`PORTDIR`) with the `system_portage_directory` setting.

-If the portage directory is changed, the old one will be removed.
-In this case, the fact `system_portage_directory_initial` is set with the previous portage directory path.

 #### System group

 If the ansible user is not `root`, he will be added to the `portage` system group.